 - Basic cybersecurity and communication features that protect the consumer and the electric grid. - Certification, labeling, and enforcement requirements to support the sales and leasing prohibition for noncompliant appliances.

-Appliances will be considered based on several criteria, including feasibility, risk of pre-emption or inaccurate savingstechnical feasibility, load-shift potential, ability to provide capacity and resiliency to the grid, innovation and market growth, equity, and synergy with state and CEC policy.
+Appliances will be considered based on several criteria, including technical feasibility, load-shift potential, ability to provide capacity and resiliency to the grid, innovation and market growth, equity, and synergy with state and CEC policy.

 California FlexHub